 Since the inception of this programme in 2010, industry experts volunteered their time to provide class room training and interactions to over 800 students across cities where Tata Technologies operates.
-Over 2,500 students in 23 colleges have been trained via distance education in tier 2 and 3 cities in India. the trainer model supplemented by the course management tool- iGETIT.
+Over 2,500 students in 23 colleges have been trained via distance education in tier 2 and 3 cities in India.
+This distance education follows train the trainer model supplemented by the course management tool- iGETIT.
 Over 100 faculties from various engineering colleges have been trained by industry subject matter experts (SMEs)